51 Foods That Start With U: The Unbelievable Food List!

 32. Ugali

 Ugali is a type of maize or cassava flour porridge that originated in East Africa, and a staple in Kenya.
 It is similar to polenta.
-Corn or maize was introduced to Kenya by Portuguese traders back in the 19th century.
+Corn (or maize) was introduced to Kenya by Portuguese traders back in the 19th century.
 They intended to export the crop, but locals adapted and transformed it into nourishing ugali.

 You don’t need utensils to eat ugali.
 You can eat it with your hand — take a small lump of the ugali and roll it into a ball.
 Make a small indentation in the center of the ball and scoop stew with it!

-🍰 Snacks And Desserts That Start With U
+🥨 Snacks That Start With U

-35. Urgelia Cheese
+34. Urgelia Cheese

 Urgelia cheese hails from the Catalan Pyrenees mountain region of northern Spain.
 It is made from pasteurized cow’s milk and is produced in a wheel that has a rind infused with yeast brine.
-Cured for only a short time, this cheese has a beautiful aromatic, creamy and soft texture.
-It is ivory or straw-colored with a robust, salty flavor.
-It can be served in a fresh salad or with fruits and meats.

-36. Urda Cheese
+35. Urda Cheese

 This is a traditional whey cheese of the Balkans region, claimed to be originally from Romania.
 The whey can be from sheep, cow, or goat milk.

-37. Unpasteurized Cheese
+36. Unpasteurized Cheese

 Unpasteurized cheese is cheese made from raw or unpasteurized milk.
 The debate whether unpasteurized cheese is better than pasteurized cheese has been going on for years, and it depends on your personal preference.